mark-hobbs/mark-hobbs.github.io/_posts/2025-04-15-model-deployment.md

 draft: True
 ---

 This post explores the deployment of numerical and machine learning models in the cloud using Flask.
-By deploying models in the cloud and exposing their functionality via APIs... easily accessible, scalable and interconnected.
+By deploying models in the cloud and exposing their functionality via APIs, installation barriers are eliminated thus enabling broader adoption.
+The benefits of deploying models in the cloud include:

-In most use cases a frontend will not be required...

-... load a pre-trained model and expose it for prediction requests...
+- Users can utilise sophisticated models without local software installation
+- Computational resources can be scaled on demand
+- Models and services can be easily connected together to form automated workflows
+- Cross-platform compatibility
+- Updates and improvements can be rolled out centrally

-Due to the computationally expensive nature of many models... we must think more carefully about handling long running requests.
+We will detail the process of exposing predictions using a pre-trained model.
+This is relatively computationally cheap but due to the computationally expensive nature of many models, we must think more carefully about handling long running requests.
+In most use cases a frontend will not be required, as the primary goal is to create an accessible API endpoint.

 Docker...
 Gunicorn...
 Flask...
 Celery...
 UV...

+- Cloud platforms (AWS, Google Cloud, Azure)
+- Container services (Docker, Kubernetes)

 ### File structure